okonomichiyaki/supercat/030-general-priorities.md

 	- No: <!-- Build city priority=5 --> Does bot have at least one claim? → Construction
 <#endif>

-✦ <!-- priority=6 --><!-- priority=7 --> Can bot Tax/Secure to contend undeclared ambition, take captives, or grow a lead in a declared ambition? <br>→ Administration/Aggression
+✦ <!-- priority=6 --><!-- priority=7 --> Can bot Tax or Secure to contend undeclared ambition, take captives, or grow a lead in a declared ambition? <br>→ Administration/Aggression

 ✦ <!-- priority=8 --><!-- priority=9 --> Can bot Influence a card with more agents than rivals? → Mobilization/Administration
 <#ifdef campaign>